thesteve0/swaparoony/README.md

 python test_kserve_visual.py
 ```

-** Finding the inference server in the OpenShift Web Console **
+**Finding the inference server in the OpenShift Web Console**

-Home -> API Explorer -> filter by kind text box -> inferenceservice -> instances
+*Home -> API Explorer -> filter by kind text box -> inferenceservice -> instances*

-From there you can edit the stop annotation to true = shutdown the InferenceServe and delete the node from the cluster
+From there you can edit the stop annotation to true which will shutdown the InferenceServe and delete the node from the cluster

 ## 🎮 Frontend Interface